-Non-stationary networks tend to accrete STAs
+Non-stationary networks tend to accrete STAs An adaptive network is one that grows (and shrinks) in response to demand and environment changes.

 Handover between 3G and WLAN

-Nokia presentation: switch over via TGu.
+Nokia presentation (11-11-0122-00-00ai-3g-wlan-handover.pptx): switch over via TGu.

 In an interactive session (for instance, skype video) does not always survive when switching from 3G to WLAN because getting WLAN interface operational takes too long.
 FILS will allow parallelization of other configurations, such as IP address resolution.
-Use case is to off one interface then on the otherPre-association has started, but no assoiciation or IP configuration done as yet.
+Use case is to switch off one interface then switch on the other so as to have only one radio on at a time.
+Pre-association has started, but no assoiciation or IP configuration done as yet.

-[ref TBD]
+[ref 11-11-0122-00-00ai-3g-wlan-handover.pptx]